10 things to know about NC3

 - Selection of singers -

-according to the constitution, the committee is responsible for choosing who
+committee is responsible for choosing who sings in each concert.

 - Availability for rehearsals/concerts.
-100% attendance is the norm; the committee, in consultation with the conductor, is responsible for deciding whether or not singers should participate if they cannot attend all the rehearsals
+100% attendance is the norm; the committee is responsible for deciding whether or not singers should participate if they cannot attend all the rehearsals.

 - Balance between voice parts based on the requirements of each concert programme.
 Again, this is ultimately at the committee's discretion, after due consultation with the conductor.
 This may mean that singers are precluded from singing even if they are fully available for a concert programme.

-- Repertoire - suggestions for repertoire are welcome at any time from any member of the choir and should be channelled through the Chairman.
+- Repertoire - suggestions for repertoire are welcome at any time from any member of the choir.
 These suggestions will be forwarded to the conductor and committee for consideration at Concert planning meetings.
-A season brochure is produced annually in July.
+These take place at least once a year (usually in the spring) to agree provisional concert programmes a twelve-month period running from September to August.
+We produce a season brochure annually in August/September.

 - Getting involved -